 Good morning everyone!
 My Sunday is off to a pretty good start already.
 I was able to get a quick workout in before my littlest one, Max, woke up for the day.
 Usually, he goes with me on morning runs in the jogging stroller or he becomes a part of my yoga workout, but today he slept in so I could sneak away by myself.
 On the days I’m able to get in a workout in the morning, I typically will not eat breakfast beforehand.
 When I’m done though, I’m hungry and ready for something hearty to refuel me.
 This Cherry Almond Power Oatmeal is my go to, especially when I get back from a morning run.

-This is a recipe that I have been using for a while and is adapted from Thug Kitchen’s Quinoa Oatmeal.
-I love their recipes, which are healthy and all plant based.
+This is a recipe that I have been using for a while and is adapted from a recipe originally from the Thug Kitchen.
+I love their recipes, which are healthy and all plant-based.
 Their posts and recipes are hilarious, but might be slightly offensive to some (you have been warned!).
 Since having baby Max, I have been extremely limited on what I am able to eat due to his food sensitivities and allergies.
 At one point I was having to eliminate dairy, wheat, soy and eggs from my diet, which can make breakfast a real struggle!
-This power oatmeal is great because I can get both my carbs and protein in one shot and it keeps me full all morning long.
+This power oatmeal is great because I can get both my carbs and protein in one shot.
+It also keeps me full all morning long.
 Bonus, little baby Max loves eating this with me in the morning too.

 I have experimented with all sorts of toppings and mix-ins, but cherry preserves and almonds seem to be my favorite.
 Baby Max loves peanut butter and banana!
 I’m currently in love with Bonne Maman’s Cherry Preserves and put it on everything.
 To make things easier on myself for those busy mornings, I will double the recipe and keep it in a large container in the fridge.
 Then I can switch things up each morning by adding different fruits or nut butters.
 I have made it with peaches and walnuts, peanut butter and strawberries or maple syrup and pecans; use your imagination!